 It is our responsibility to keep a safe, positive, and encouraging environment for all students and staff at Robertsdale Elementary.
 When you come to the school, you will notice that the outside doors will be locked.
 In order to gain access, you will need to show a picture id, identify yourself and who your child is, and let the front office know what the purpose of your visit is.
 All visitors must sign in and receive a sticker, which must be worn at all times while on campus.
 If you do not get a sticker and are seen walking the halls by a staff member, you will be escorted back to the front office.
 If you have questions or concerns this year and cannot locate the answer on our school website or Facebook page, feel free to contact your child’s teacher for guidance.
 We know that with open communication and a clear direction, your child will have a successful year.

 Robertsdale Elementary School is accredited by the Southern Association of Colleges and Schools and consists of pre-kindergarten through grade six.
 All classes in prekindergarten through grade six classes are heterogeneously grouped and are taught by highly qualified teachers.

 The mission of Robertsdale Elementary School is to be a caring community school staffed with sincere, dedicated professionals who provide every child with every chance for success everyday.

 Dr. Alicia Early

-Dr. Alicia Early is a graduate of Auburn University where she earned her bachelor’s degree, two master’s degree, a specialist degree, and her doctorate.
+Dr. Alicia Early is a graduate of Auburn University where she earned her bachelor’s degree, two master’s degrees, a specialist degree, and her doctorate.
 Throughout her educational career, she has worked as a special education teacher and general education teacher in Auburn City Schools and as an administrator in Baldwin County.
 Dr. Early could not be more honored to work alongside the faculty/staff, parents, and students again this year.